 The Organization follows the deferral method of accounting for contributions.
-Under this method, unrestricted contributions from donations are recognized as revenue in the current period and restricted contributions are recognized as revenue in the period the related expenses are incurred.
+Under this method, unrestricted contributions from donations are recognized as revenue in the current period in unrestricted net assets and restricted contributions are deferred and recognized as revenue in the period the related expenses are incurred in restricted net assets.